Harold Pinter Theatre

 Access Performances - All upcoming Audio Described, Captioned, BSL Interpreted and Relaxed performances are listed on our Assisted Performances page.

 Visual Impairment Services - Information about our venue’s audio description, touch tours and other visual services can be found on our Visual Impairment Services page.
 We recommend seats in the Stalls for customers who require a closer view of the stage.
 For Audio Described shows please sit in the stalls area no further back that row M. Touch Tours may also be available to accompany Audio Described performances; this will be advertised on the web or brochure page for each show.

 Hearing Impairment Services - Information about our venue’s hearing enhancement systems, signed performances and other hearing services can be found on our Hearing Impairment Services page.
 Our venue has a Mobile Connect system.
-We recommend that you sit in seats located in the stalls.
-For our Captioned performances we recommend seats in the Dress Circle as our captioned boxes show dependent are above the stage or in our boxes.
+We recommend that you sit in seats located in the Stalls no further back than row M. For our Captioned or British Sign Language performances we recommend seats in the Dress Circle as our captioned boxes/interpreter (show dependent) will be located in our boxes.
 Please contact our venue if you would like more information.